maceip/FairBane/README.md

 this repo demonstrates running core internet infra: ***rootca, geth, tlsnotary, pkarr***; but with a twist: once it's deployed it's secrets will never be revealed.
 It achieves this via intel's encrypted virtual memory extension: TDX.

+> [!IMPORTANT]
+> This will be launched before devcon 2024 </br>
+> bootstrapped attestations will be posted here when it boots

-The domain FairBane will control:
+The DNS / ENS FairBane will control:
 ```diff
 +hyper.box
 ```